 Start earning a Waterloo degree while improving your English

-If you meet Waterloo's academic admission requirements, but don’t meet the required English language test score, you may receive a conditional offer of admission to Waterloo's Bridge to Academic Success in English (BASE) program or the Intensive Bridge to Academic Success in English (iBASE) program.
+If you meet Waterloo's academic admission requirements, but don’t meet the English language requirement, you may be admitted to the Bridge to Academic Success in English (BASE) program or the Intensive Bridge to Academic Success in English (iBASE) program.

 - Improve your reading, writing, and oral skills with a focus on using English in a university setting.

 - Take a credit course and begin earning your Waterloo degree right away.

 - Have access to Waterloo workshops on research skills, career development, time management, and more.

 - Use university support services, recreational facilities, and a public transit bus pass.

 BASE is offered in 3 formats: